 Before you start editing

 Often, it is necessary to edit the recorded video.
-In the easiest case, there is just a single video file (a “clip” in video editing jargon) with some unnecessary part that you want to cut out, or the volume levels might change disturbingly between different scenes and you want to smooth this out.
-More ambitious video projects can contain material from several different sources in tens or hundreds of separate clips that need to be combined into one video.
-In that case, you should be prepared for quite some work, because editing a video can be very time-consuming!
+In the easiest case, this involves a single video file (a “clip” in video editing jargon) with an unnecessary part that you want to cut out, or the volume levels might change disturbingly between different scenes and you want to smooth this out.
+More ambitious video projects can contain material from several different sources in tens or hundreds of separate clips that need to be combined into a single video.
+In this case, prepare for more work, because editing a video can be very time-consuming!

-Most video editors are non-destructive in nature, which means that the editor does not modify the recorded video files themselves, but the original videos remain intact.
-The editing software creates a so-called project file using the individual video clips, and the edits made in the editor, added subtitles and other changes are saved in the project, which is then used to export an actual new video file in the desired format.
+Most video editors are non-destructive in nature, which means that the editor does not modify the recorded video files as such, but leaves the original videos intact.
+The editing software creates a “project file” of the individual video clips, and the changes made in the editor, any added subtitles and other modifications are saved in the project, which is then exported as the new video file in the desired format.

 Video editing with Screencast-O-Matic

 The previous chapter dealt with creating a screen capture video using Screencast-O-Matic (more commonly known as “SOM”), but the programme can also be used to import a file created in another programme and edit it in the SOM editor.
 It might help to have a browser window with the Helpdesk’s Screencast-O-Matic help page here.